 For Active Duty Military and their Spouses:

 In accordance with La.
 R.S.
 37:3651, active duty military and their spouses will be granted an expedited licensing process.
-In addition to the primary source standard application components, the LPTB will issue a temporary license to military personnel or military spouses after receiving verification of the applicant's most recent jurisdication of license, a background check affidavit, and a copy of their military ID.
+In addition to the primary source standard application components, the LPTB will issue a temporary license to military personnel or military spouses after receiving verification of the applicant's most recent jurisdiction of license, and a copy of their military ID.

 The applicant would be eligible for their full license once all application components have been received and all states where they hold licensure have submitted a verification, and the LPTB confirms that the applicant is in good standing and is free of convictions.

 Please click here to read the LPTB's full policy regarding licensure for active duty military and their spouses.

 - Identification--copy of Driver's License (front and back), Social Secuirty Card, and Military ID.
 (May substitute a copy of your passport for your Driver's License.)

 - Proof of Compliance for CEUs from the Previous 24 months with Active Licenses along with a personal statement explaining the requirements of each jurisdiction.

 - Official Transcript

 - License Verification from Other States where License was Held